A-Evan-S/a-evan-s.github.io/site/pages/posts/monospaced_justified.md

 </pre>
 </div>

-We can approximate justified text by adding additional spaces between words, forcing both sides into aligment.
+We can approximate justified text by adding additional spaces between words, forcing both sides into alignment.
 By distributing the spaces as evenly as possible, we get reasonably good results.

 <div class="centered-pre-container" style="text-align: center; overflow-x: auto;">
 <pre style="display: inline-block; text-align: left;">